 Teaching is personal for new IS professor

-The W. P. Carey School of Business is 'where business is personal.'
-And for new Professor of Information Systems Hong Guo, teaching is personal.
+The W. P. Carey School of Business is "where business is personal."
+This school motto resonated with new Professor of Information Systems Hong Guo, as did the school’s values of access, excellence, and innovation.
+Meet her and learn why she believes teaching is personal in the classroom.

 "I also believe in the classroom; teaching is personal," Guo says.